 Madison Area Builders Association worked with the Boys & Girls Clubs of Dane County and McKenzie Regional Workforce Center to provide a fun-filled summer of workforce development activities for local students.
 Elementary, middle and high school students participated in a wide range of activities from job site tours to building projects.
 Download a recap of the summer events or watch the highlights on YouTube.

 The Home Builders and Remodelers of Central Connecticut (HBRA) partnered with the Ulbrich Boys & Girls Club in Wallingford, Conn., to add careers in construction to their summer camp activity lineup.
 HBRA created six weeks of careers in construction programming for students from kindergarten to eighth grade.
 Read more.

-More than two dozen teens had the opportunity to pick up a hammer for the first time this summer, thanks to the Aberdeen Home Builders Association.
+More than two dozen teens had the opportunity to pick up a hammer for the first time, thanks to the Aberdeen Home Builders Association.
 The association hosted “Introduction to Tools Day” for the Aberdeen Boys & Girls Club to help inspire the next generation of skilled trades professionals.
 View a recap of Aberdeen’s activities and successes.